Hybrid Quantum Error Correction and Mitigation by Purification: Local anisotropic errors

 where $ H $ is the Hadamard operator and $S=\mathrm{diag}(1,i)$ is the phase operator acting on the $ m$th qubit.
 Each $U$ permutes the Bloch axes, so averaging over the three rotations maps the local $ Z $ dephasing to a local depolarizing channel.
 On $M$ qubits, substituting (\ref{eq:twirl-1qubit}) into (\ref{localdepolchannelall}) gives the full local depolarizing channel.
 This would give $ 3^M $ different types of unitary operations to average over, corresponding to all combinations of $ \{I,H,HS\}^{\otimes M} $.

 In practice, the twirling process can be implemented by applying any one of the $ 3^M $ unitaries randomly before and after the dephasing errors take place.
-Another approach would be to split the time that the error channel is exposed into $3^M $ intervals, and within each interval apply the corresponding unitary.
 This converts the dephasing channel to a depolarizing channel such that the results of Sec. \ref{sec:local_depol} are recovered exactly.
-However, it has the drawback of averaging over a large number (i.e., $O(3^M)$) of samples to obtain good statistics.
+However, it has the drawback of averaging over a large number (e.g., $3^M$ for a deterministic implementation) of samples to obtain good statistics.
 This makes the full twirling process highly costly from both a real implementation and numerical point of view.

 More economically, a subset of the full set of $3^M$ gates can be applied for approximate twirling, while still improving results beyond the no-twirl baseline (see Sec. \ref{subsec:dephasing_error_threshold}).
-For this reason, we also examine approximate twirling protocols to convert local dephasing errors to a more isotropic form that has better performance with PQEC.
+For this reason, we also examine approximate twirling protocols to convert local dephasing errors to a more isotropic form that has better performance with PQES.
 We consider the approximate twirling channel

-where $ T = \dim {\cal T} $ and $ {\cal T} $ is a restricted set of Clifford unitaries to perform twirling over.
+where $ T = |{\cal T}| $ and $ {\cal T} $ is a restricted set of Clifford unitaries to perform twirling over.